PatrickCarollo/aws-microservice-cicd-iac/README.md

 6. Run `Configure.py` script and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associated
 CI/CD services

-7. Push a change to source repository branch and check AWS Codepipeline console to check pipeline exection
+7. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection

-## Maintenance and Limitations 8/22/23:
+## Maintenance and Limitations 8/23:
 This infrastructure is intended to configure BASE infrastructure for prod and dev as of meaning only core functionality is included, and is meant to be built ontop of, For example; setting up security on prod stack.
 This infrastructure is also only architected for one monolithic service.
 Considerations when refactoring this infrastructure for separate feature;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.
-    This Resource(s) might be elected for removal if creating a list service.
+    This Resource(s) might be elected for removal if creating for example a list or get service.
 2. lambdaAction1 code- how its test request is formed for image and specific parameters.

 These would need reworking or remove as well as references to these resources in cicd stack.